Pulp Engine — Evaluator Guide

 |---|---|

-| Editor workflow | Template authoring across 24 content node types (including pivotTable, barcode/QR, richText, chart, templateRef, toc, positioned); 28 built-in starting points in the new-template dialog (Blank + 27 tabbed packs across 5 categories: general, financial, commercial, hr, operations); visual JEXL expression builder; Handlebars playground; per-node comments; node templates/favorites; collapsible property groups; preview fidelity; publish behavior; version history with compare/restore; labels (stable, draft, A/B variants) |
+| Editor workflow | Template authoring across 21 content node types (including pivotTable, barcode/QR, richText, chart, templateRef, toc, positioned, stickyHeader); 28 default public starter packs in the new-template dialog (Blank + 27 tabbed packs) across 4 visible tabs: Documents, Financial, HR, Operations (underlying pack categories commercial, financial, hr, operations, with Blank in general); visual JEXL expression builder; Handlebars playground; per-node comments; node templates/favorites; collapsible property groups; preview fidelity; publish behavior; version history with compare/restore; labels (stable, draft, A/B variants) |

-| Render API | POST /render (PDF), /render/html, /render/docx, /render/pptx, /render/csv, /render/xlsx, /render/batch, /render/validate, PDF-transform utilities (merge/watermark/insert), validation errors, OpenAPI spec at /docs |
+| Render API | POST /render/pdf (PDF; POST /render is a deprecated alias), /render/html, /render/docx, /render/pptx, /render/csv, /render/xlsx, /render/batch, /render/validate, PDF-transform utilities (merge/watermark/insert), validation errors, OpenAPI spec at /docs |

-| Deployment model | Storage backends (Postgres, SQL Server, file), Docker images, hardened production mode, render isolation (RENDER_MODE=in-process / child-process / container / socket) |
+| Deployment model | Storage backends (Postgres, SQL Server, file), Docker images, hardened production mode, render isolation (RENDER_MODE=child-process (default) / container / socket / in-process) |

 | Auth and trust | Scoped API credentials (admin/render/preview/editor), named-user mode, HMAC editor session tokens, OIDC/SSO with PKCE, audit logging with actor attribution |